-What is Ileus?
+What Is Ileus?

 When the intestines of a rabbit stop moving food out through the colon and finally the rectum, it is called ileus, or gastrointestinal stasis.
-A rabbit should always be eating and pooping but when they stop doing one or both normal things the bacteria inside the intestines starts producing excessive gas.
-This gas is painful (you should know if you've ever had bad gas!) and prevents your rabbit from wanting to eat more.
-Since rabbits cannot vomit we need to help them work the gas and whatever food that may remain out of their body using medications and stimulation.
+A rabbit should always be eating and defecating, but when they stop doing one or both of those things the bacteria inside their intestines start producing excessive gas.
+This gas is painful and prevents your rabbit from wanting to eat more.
+Since rabbits cannot vomit, their owners need to help them work the food and gas out of their body using medications and stimulation.

 Medications Used for Ileus

-Your exotics vet may prescribe gut motility drugs, such as metoclopramide (Reglan) or cisapride (not commonly available) are usually prescribed along with a pain medication.
-Drugs to decrease the amount of gas, such as simethicone (Gas-X), are sometimes recommended.
+Your exotics vet may prescribe gut motility drugs, such as metoclopramide (Reglan) or cisapride (not commonly available) along with pain medication.
+Fluid therapy for dehydration and drugs to decrease the amount of gas, such as simethicone (Gas-X), are sometimes recommended.
 Force-feeding is a must if your rabbit isn't eating since food needs to be put in to get waste coming out.

 Oxbow Critical Care is a popular and effective choice for rabbits with ileus.
 It is a powdered hay formula to which you add water.
 It has more complete nutrition than other similar products and rabbits typically like it.
-It is fed using a syringe and comes in two flavors, anise (the original flavor) and apple-banana flavor.
+It is fed using a syringe and comes in two flavors, anise (the original flavor) and apple-banana.

-Rabbits should eat a pile of grass hay (timothy, orchard, bermuda, etc.) the size of their body a day (if not more).
+Rabbits should eat a pile of grass hay (timothy, orchard, Bermuda, etc.) the size of their body per day (if not more).
 Alfalfa hay is too high in calcium for an adult rabbit.
 Fresh, dark, leafy greens (dandelion greens, kale, escarole, endive, parsley, etc.) should be offered at about 1 cup per five pounds of body weight a day as well.

 Exercise and Ileus

-Other Diseases with Ileus
+Other Diseases With Ileus